Distance Education Course Schedule

 Credits: 3

-Prerequisite: Undergraduate physics, differential equations and complex numbers.
+Prerequisite: Undergraduate physics, basic linear circuit theory, differential equations, and complex numbers.
+Must have a working knowledge of required software.

 Credits: 3